MatinF/canedge_manager/README.md

 - If the "-s" argument is omitted, the tool searches for a file named "servers.json"
 - If the "-a" argument is omitted, the tool will select the first server alias in server file
 - If used for firmware update to a new major / minor version, first run `config` to create a compatible configuration file
-- MinIO server configuration files can be used directly (-s argument)

 The format of the S3 server file is:
 ```